rhammell/bob-coin/README.md

 npx truffle migrate --network ropsten
 ```

-For further details on this process see the Truffle guide on [Using Infura](https://www.trufflesuite.com/guides/using-infura-custom-provider).
+For further details on this setup, aslo see the Truffle guide on [Using Infura](https://www.trufflesuite.com/guides/using-infura-custom-provider).

 The contract can now be ineracted and tested similar to its deployment on the local blockchain, using the `--network ropsten` flag for the `console` and `test` commands detailed above.